Psionica/psionica.github.io/tools/ideoscope.md

 #### Memetic Carrying Capacity

-Memetic carrying capacity, in an analogy to the notion of carrying capacity used in environmental science, is the maximum population size which can be sustained by your mind as a habitat for ideas.[^4] Cognitive resources have long been argued to be limited across various dimensions, the combination of which can only support a certain quantity of thought.
+Memetic carrying capacity, in an analogy to the notion of carrying capacity used in environmental science, is the maximum population size which can be sustained by your mind as a habitat for ideas.[^4] Cognitive resources have long been argued to be limited across various dimensions, the combination of which might only be able to support a certain quantity of thought.
 This might be helpful for budgeting your available cognitive resources according to predefined objectives.
-The memetic carrying capacity can be gauged by looking back in time and estimating the average population size based on the largest populations recorded in the past.
+The memetic carrying capacity can be gauged by looking back in time and estimating the maximum population size based on the largest populations recorded in the past.

 ### Semantics

 In contrast to the memetic lens which frames all of thought as evolution, the semantics perspective employed here disregards any Darwinian nuance and narrows in on the semantic embeddings alone.

 {: .warn }
 The semantic space accessible by embedding thoughts using a machine learning model is "shaped" so as to only account for the human thought seen in the training data, and little else.
 The resources of expressivity are completely devoted to representing human ideas contained in text, due to the optimization pressures involved in training.
-Therefore, when talking about the volume of semantic space, it's useful to keep in mind that we're only referring to the breadth of human thought, rather than the breadth of all possible thought (e.g. artificial, animal, etc.).
+Therefore, when talking about the volume of semantic space, it's useful to keep in mind that we're only referring to the breadth of human thought, rather than the breadth of all possible thought (e.g. artificial, animal, posthuman etc.).
 Still, this measure might be informative, and currently, all we have at our disposal.

 #### Explored Volume